Frequently Asked Questions

 Do I need to take the MCAT or DAT before I apply?

 No. These tests are not required for admission to MEDPREP.
 If you have already completed one or more MCAT or DAT exam, it is required that you self-report these scores on your MEDPREP application.
-Because all test scores become part of your permanent academic record in applying to medical or dental school, you should not take these tests simply for the purposes of applying to MEDPREP.
+Because ALL official test scores become part of your permanent academic record in applying to medical or dental school, you should not take these tests simply for the purpose of applying to MEDPREP.